Göbekli Tepe: Interpretation

-Klaus Schmidt's view was that Göbekli Tepe was a stone-age mountain sanctuary.
-He suggested it was a central location for a cult of the dead and that the carved animals are there to protect the dead.
+Klaus Schmidt's view was that Göbekli Tepe was a ritual center.
+He suggested it was a central location for small, nomadic bands from across the region to join forces on the hilltop for periodic building projects, hold great feasts and then scatter again.

 Butchered bones found in large numbers from the local game such as deer, gazelle, pigs, and geese have been identified as refuse from food hunted and cooked or otherwise prepared for the congregants.
 Zooarchaeological analysis shows that gazelle were only seasonally present in the region, suggesting that events such as rituals and feasts were likely timed to occur during periods when game availability was at its peak.
 Schmidt saw the construction of Göbekli Tepe as contributing to the later development of urban civilization.

-Schmidt also speculated on the belief systems of the groups that created Göbekli Tepe, based on comparisons with other shrines and settlements.
-He presumed shamanic practices and suggested that the T-shaped pillars represent human forms, perhaps ancestors, whereas he saw a fully articulated belief in deities as not developing until later, in Mesopotamia, that was associated with extensive temples and palaces.
+Schmidt also speculated on the belief systems of the groups that created Göbekli Tepe based on comparisons with other shrines and settlements.
+He presumed shamanic practices.
+He suggested that the T-shaped pillars represent human forms, perhaps ancestors.
+In contrast, he saw a fully articulated belief in deities as not developing until later, in Mesopotamia, that was associated with extensive temples and palaces.
 This corresponds well with an ancient Sumerian belief that agriculture, animal husbandry, and weaving were brought to humans from the sacred mountain Ekur, which was inhabited by Annuna deities, very ancient deities without individual names.
 Schmidt identified this story as a primeval oriental myth that preserves a partial memory of the emerging Neolithic.
-It is apparent that the animal and other images give no indication of organized violence, i.e. there are no depictions of hunting raids or wounded animals, and the pillar carvings generally ignore game on which the society depended, such as deer, in favour of formidable creatures such as lions, snakes, spiders, and scorpions.
+It is apparent that the animal and other images do not indicate organised violence, i.e., there are no depictions of hunting raids or wounded animals, and the pillar carvings generally ignore game on which the society depended, such as deer, in favour of formidable creatures such as lions, snakes, spiders, and scorpions.
 Expanding on Schmidt's interpretation that round enclosures could represent sanctuaries, Gheorghiu's semiotic interpretation reads the Göbekli Tepe iconography as a cosmogonic map that would have related the local community to the surrounding landscape and the cosmos.